-When the bible was translated into English in the 17th century it became available to a much wider audience.
-People realised that the practices of the established church were not what was in the bible.
+When the ‘official’ translation of the Bible into English for the Church of England – the King James Bible – was published in the 17th century and became available to a much wider audience, people realised that the practices of the established church were not what was in the Bible.
 It does not say anything about churches, cathedrals, clergy, popes, consecrated ground, fixed forms of service, hymns, etc.

 One of those people was George Fox who travelled around England pointing out that Jesus said “when two or three are gathered together there am I” (Matthew 18:20).

 Supported by a friend Margaret Fell they formed the Religious Society of Friends of the Truth - later shortened to the Religious Society of Friends and subsequently given the nickname Quakers.

 Quakers effectively did away with the whole structure of the conventional churches and went back to that basic belief.
 We all have something within us, which many call God, that we can access and share with others.

 Religious turmoil in 17th century England resulted in large numbers of Quakers ending up in prison and also many emigrated to America.
 Pennsylvania was founded by Quakers.

 We are not connected with the Puritans or the Amish - a common assumption by people who don’t know us.

 Many of the earliest British settlers in Australia (including convicts) were Quakers.
 In 1832 two prominent English Quakers, James Backhouse and George Washington Walker, came to Australia with the support of their local congregations.